Activities

 Professional storytellers share their tales.

-On the Fourth Monday (April – December), 7 p.m. in the sanctuary.
+Usually on the Fourth Monday (April – November), 7 p.m. in the sanctuary.
 Doors open at 6:30 a.m.

 Admission charged. $15 at the door ($12 in advance)